anonsachin/cleanup-of-wearable-data/README.md

 2. move into a new folder on R/R studio
 3. then run the script
 4. You will get a document named tidy.txt with the tidy data

+# Clean up process
+ The zip is downloaded and unzipped
+ The training datsset is extracted from the train folder from the X_train document, similarly the for the test dataset It is then merged into a single dataset using "rbind" function Then the mean terms are extracted.
+ After that extracted data frame is looped over per participant and per activity to calculate the mean of each mean variable Then the columns are renamed and writen to the file